quixio/quix-streams/docs/connectors/sources/aws-s3-file-source.md

     To learn more about differences between Core and Community connectors, see the [Community and Core Connectors](../community-and-core.md) page.

-This source reads records from files located in an Amazon S3 bucket path and produces them as messages to a kafka topic using any desired `StreamingDataFrame`-based transformations.
+This source reads records from files located in an AWS S3 bucket path and produces them as messages to a kafka topic using any desired `StreamingDataFrame`-based transformations.

 The resulting messages can be produced in "replay" mode, where the time between record